 Fuses SYSUDUMP, JCL, recent change events, DB2 SQLCODE and historical resolutions into an explainable root-cause narrative.

-Selects a policy-approved playbook — resubmit step, recycle CICS region, hold downstream job — and executes inside guardrails.
+Selects a policy-approved playbook — resubmit step, recycle CICS region, hold downstream job — and stages it for the appropriate autonomy tier.

 Validates recovery, attaches the full reasoning trail and evidence pack to the incident, and closes it in ServiceNow.